bag-cnag/biodm/docs/advanced_use.rst

 ============
 TODO:

-This section describes how to implement supplementary functionalities around ``BioDM``.
+This section describes how to implement a server that goes beyond the standard functionalities provided by ``BioDM``.